The 101 Highland Lakes local pronunciation guide

 How locals say it: Oak Alley

-The community of Oakalla, located in the northeast tip of Burnet County, was actually named Oak Alley by early settlers of the region because of its unique landscape.
-When it came time for settlers to have their own post office, it was unfortunately given the name Oakalla, changing the name of the whole city.
+The community of Oakalla, located in the northeastern tip of Burnet County, was actually named Oak Alley by the region's early settlers because of its unique landscape.
+When it came time for those early residents to have their own post office, the town was spelled Oakalla.
 Locals still call it Oak Alley in homage to the early settlers (or to spite confused travelers).

-Keep these tips in mind when visiting the Highland Lakes, and you’ll fit right in with the locals.
+Keep these pronunciations in mind when visiting the Highland Lakes, and you’ll fit right in with the locals.